-We did not make any significant changes in our internal control over financial reporting during the three and six months ended June 30, 2022 that materially affected, or that are reasonably likely to materially affect, our internal control over financial reporting.
+We did not make any significant changes in our internal control over financial reporting during the three and nine months ended September 30, 2022 that materially affected, or that are reasonably likely to materially affect, our internal control over financial reporting.
 The design of any system of controls and procedures is based in part upon certain assumptions about the likelihood of certain events occurring.
 There can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions, regardless of how remote.
-During the first and second quarter of 2022, certain of our employees continue to work from home as the COVID-19 situation evolves in each jurisdiction.
-Management has concluded that these work from home arrangements have not materially affected the Company's internal controls in the three and six months ended June 30, 2022.
-Management will continue to assess the impact of COVID-19 on the Company's internal controls over financial reporting.